iBug/iBug-source/_home/entertainment.md

 {% include gallery id="gallery-msc" %}

 I particularly like FreeCell and I've completed all FC challenges in Star Club.
 The Expert level FC games are very enjoyable!
-I'm currently working on getting 100% on Pyramids challenges because it's almost as fun.

 ### Minesweeper